revature-react-5-4-20-classroom/project-0-13uilding/README.md

 	firstName: string, // not null
 	lastName: string, // not null
 	email: string, // not null
-	role: Role // not null
+	role: Role //?
+Shouldn't this be a primary key? not null }
-}
 ```